rajaneeshk90/rfc-documents/guides/DF/Draft-0.1.BECKN-DF-001-Demand-Flexibility-Implementation-Guide.md

 - BPPs acknowledge consumer participation commitment and provide incentive estimates
 - The example below demonstrates the acknowledgment response structure
-- This API call is required only when BPPs need to acknowledge DF event participation
+- This API call is required for core DF functionality when BPPs need to acknowledge consumer participation decisions
-- BPPs that do not implement DF event management MAY omit this API
+- BAPs MUST implement this API

 ```json
 {